1 Introduction

 Each year, ADF&G solicits anadromous stream nominations from statewide efforts from the previous year.
 Once accepted, these nominations are incorporated into the AWC and its associated atlas.
 To date, the AWC includes nearly 20,000 anadromous streams, rivers, and lakes2, though it is widely understood that this number represents less than fifty percent of anadromous waterbodies throughout the state3.
 While ADF&G is conducting efforts to update existing data and survey for previously undocumented habitat, there remains a vast number of water bodies in need of surveying and habitat use observations.

 In response, this project proposed to collect new observations of fish habitat and submit them for inclusion in the AWC.
+In 2025 we expanded the project scope to focus on developing an “end of anadromy” model for the Kenai Peninsula region, supported by fieldwork validation.

-KWF worked with KPTU to strategically prioritize survey sites to collect data for AWC nomination submissions.
+IN 2021 - 2023 KWF worked with KPTU to strategically prioritize survey sites to collect data for AWC nomination submissions.
 Site prioritization was based on criteria including the increase in protected anadromous fish habitat, accessibility, and alignment of priorities with local agency and partnership goals.
 These are described in greater detail in the methods section.
 KWF coordinated with local agency partners to ensure that fieldwork efforts were not unnecessarily replicated.

 1.1.1 Anadromous Habitat Modeling